-Exhibit 2

-Significant risks of material misstatement in the financial statements
+Exhibit 2 Significant risks of material misstatement in the financial statements

-Audit risk Assurance procedure Results and conclusions 1.
-Management override of controls Agreement of balances and transactions to Results & Significant Judgements: As stated in International Standard on Auditing (UK) 240, management is in a unique position to perpetrate IK) a Clyde financial reports / ledger / correspondence.
-Auditor assurances will be obtained from the auditors Balances and transactions in the parent body ledgers were consistent with IJB audited accounts. fraud because of management's ability to override controls that otherwise appear to be operating effectively.
-Assurances were obtained from the auditors of Inverclyde Council and NHS Greater Glasgow & Clyde and agreed to the year-end position reported in the audited accounts.
-Review of year-end adjustments.
-Review of financial monitoring reports during Year-end adjustments and journals were reviewed in each partner audit and no errors identified. the year.
+Audit risk Assurance procedure Results and conclusions Agreement of balances 1.
+Management override of Results & Significant and transactions to controls Judgements: Inverclyde Council and As stated in International Balances and transactions in NHS Greater Glasgow & Standard on Auditing (UK) the parent body ledgers were Clyde financial reports / 240, management is in a consistent with IJB audited ledger / correspondence. unique position to perpetrate accounts.
+Auditor assurances will be fraud because of Assurances were obtained obtained from the auditors management's ability to from the auditors of of Inverclyde Council and override controls that Inverclyde Council and NHS NHS Greater Glasgow & otherwise appear to be Greater Glasgow & Clyde Clyde over the operating effectively. and agreed to the year-end completeness, accuracy position reported in the and allocation of income audited accounts. and expenditure.
+Year-end adjustments and Review of year-end journals were reviewed in adjustments. each partner audit and no Review of financial errors identified. monitoring reports during the year.
 We reviewed financial reports prepared during 2021/22.
-Conclusion: Audit work found no errors or other accounting treatment that would indicate management override of controls.
+Conclusion: Audit work found no errors or other accounting treatment that would indicate management